UCSF-DataSci/datasci223-assignment1-kanting6/README.md

 **Preferred Topics:** I would love to see topics covering skill sets relevant to a software engineer job, such as object-oriented programming, SQL, and web frameworks.

-**Music** I recommend *The Scientist* by Coldplay.
+**Music** I personally recommend *The Scientist* by Coldplay.
 The song has a beautiful melody and deep, introspective lyrics that resonate with me.
 It’s a timeless piece that blends emotion with a soothing instrumental arrangement.
 Here’s a link to the MV: [The Scientist - Coldplay](https://www.youtube.com/watch?v=RB-RcX5DS5A).

 ### Part 2: Complete the email_hasher.py Script
 The email_hasher.py script should: